Alfresco/alfresco-content-app/docs/extending.md

 Use the `app.layout.main` value for the `layout` property to get the default application layout, with header, navigation sidebar and main content area.
 <br/><br/>
-Do not set the `layout` property if you want your route component take the whole page.
+Leave the `layout` property empty if you want your route component take the whole page.
 </p>

 You can define the full route schema like in the next example: